 The famous quote from George Santayana, “Those who cannot remember the past are condemned to repeat it.”

 So, investigate your eating history.
 There may be some Subconscious Fat there that you aren’t aware of.
-Many of us grew up getting fed by loved ones, hopefully anyway.
+Many of us grew up being fed by loved ones, hopefully.
 Cooking expresses love, and we may often feel obligated to eat all the food.
-But we can communicate and express our wishes to eat less in a kind and gentle way.
+But we can communicate our wishes to eat less in a kind and gentle way.

 Also, in 2019, a University of Birmingham study found that eating with friends and family makes us eat more than when compared to dining alone.
 This situation is known as ‘social facilitation.’
 Other studies have shown that when eating with others, we eat as much as 48% more food.
 That’s a lot.
 That is some good Subconscious Fat to be aware of when eating with others.